Nyylpk/uma-android-automation/HOW_IT_WORKS.md

 1. The bot confirms usage and closes the item dialog.
 2. Support cards are reshuffled across the 5 training facilities.
 3. The bot re-runs the full training analysis.
-4. If `whistleForcesTraining` is enabled (default: true) and the re-analysis still finds no suitable training, the bot **forces the best available training** even if it doesn't meet normal thresholds.
+4. If `whistleForcesTraining` is enabled (default: true) and the re-analysis still finds no suitable training, the bot **forces the best available training** even if it doesn't meet normal thresholds — **unless** the forced stat was already explicitly rejected by analysis (e.g. high failure chance, low gain while a Charm is active) or is blacklisted.
+In that case, the bot refuses to force-train and falls back to mood or energy recovery instead.
 5. After the whistle, a second item usage pass runs in case the new training recommendation changes which items should be used (e.g., different Ankle Weights).

 **When NOT used:**